wp-plugins/ecampaign/readme.txt

 There is only one user facing page and and user interaction is via ajax.

-Mail is not sent via the PHPMailer class because it provides access to error messages which aren't available through wp_mail.
+Mail is sent directly via the PHPMailer class because it provides access to error messages which aren't available through wp_mail.
 Email addresses that appear on screen and in the html are broken up to make it slightly more difficult for spammers.